 Minnesota's Department of Human Rights files a civil rights charge related to Floyd's death and launches an investigation into the Minneapolis Police Department.

-The investigation will examine the "policies, procedures, and practices over the past 10 years" to determine if the police department "has engaged in systemic discriminatory practices towards people of color and ensure any such practices are stopped," a statement said.
+Officials announce the investigation will examine the "policies, procedures, and practices over the past 10 years" to determine if the police department "has engaged in systemic discriminatory practices towards people of color and ensure any such practices are stopped."

 June 3: All 4 officers now charged in Floyd's death

-The other three officers involved in the incident are charged with aiding and abetting second-degree murder and manslaughter, both felonies, court records show.
+The other three officers involved in the incident are charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter, both felonies, court records show.

 Chauvin also received an additional second-degree murder charge, a felony, according to court records.